 Due to its anti-inflammatory and antioxidant properties, alligator pepper may be good for the health of your skin.

-Inflammation and oxidative stress can damage and age the skin and make it more likely to get skin cancer.
+Inflammation and oxidative stress can damage and age the skin, making it more likely to develop skin cancer.

 Alligator pepper may be able to reduce inflammation and protect against oxidative stress, which could help your skin look younger and healthier.